Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - This is caused by incompatible Streamlit configuration settings
    - The build scripts now include a fix for this issue by updating the Streamlit configuration
    - If you encounter this warning, run `python fix_streamlit_config.py`

+9. **Netlify Deployment Issues**:
+   - Error message: `python-build: definition not found: python-3.11.0`
+   - This is caused by Netlify trying to use a Python version that isn't available
+   - The repository now includes configuration files for Netlify:
+     - `netlify.toml`: Specifies the build command and environment
+     - `runtime.txt`: Specifies the Python version (3.9.18)
+     - `.python-version`: Another way to specify the Python version
+     - `netlify_build.sh`: A custom build script for Netlify
+   - If you encounter this error, make sure these files are present and correctly configured

 ### Git Commands for Contributing